Skip to Content

 This post is sponsored by Keating Law Offices.

-The transit agency is proposing an 8.1 percent increase in operational spending, or around $161.1 million, something that will at least partially go toward "hiring, training and retaining key operations personnel to provide service levels that exceed 2019/pre-pandemic levels."
+The transit agency is proposing an 8.1 percent increase in operational spending, or around $161.1 million.
+That money would at least partially go toward "hiring, training and retaining key operations personnel to provide service levels that exceed 2019/pre-pandemic levels."
 But, as the CTA itself acknowledges, that comes with a caveat.
 2025 will be the last year the CTA (and Metra, and Pace) will be able to use federal COVID-19 stimulus funds to fill budget gaps.
-In 2026, the region is expected to face a total $730 million budget cliff.
+In 2026, the region is expected to face a $730 million total budget cliff.

 Chicago's pandemic-era federal funding piggybank is running low.
 Illustration: Jonathan Roth

 The CTA usually releases budgets during its board's regularly scheduled October meetings.
-But this time around, it released the budget two days after the October 9 meeting.
-Catherine Hosinski told Streetsblog at the time that it wasn’t quite ready.
+But this time around, it released the budget two days after the Wednesday, October 9 meeting.
+CTA spokesperson Catherine Hosinski later told Streetsblog that delay was due to the budget not being quite ready to present at the board meeting.

-CTA will hold a public hearing on Thursday, November 7, at 6:30 p.m. at the CTA headquarters, 567 W. Lake Street, in the second floor conference room.
+The transit agency will hold a public hearing on Thursday, November 7, at 6:30 p.m. at the CTA headquarters, 567 W. Lake Street, in the second floor conference room.
 The board is expected to approve the budget on Wednesday, November 13.
-The Regional Transportation Authority, which oversees the three agencies will give a final approval, but, as with other transit agency budgets, that step is usually a formality.
+The Regional Transportation Authority, which oversees the three transit system, will give a final approval but, as with Metra and Pace budgets, that step is usually a rubber stamp.

 Service Improvements

-The budget doesn’t get into specifics, saying only that, "In 2025, CTA will continue seeking opportunities to extend existing bus routes to reach new riders, address gaps in CTA service, improve connectivity to Metra and Pace service and other CTA bus and rail service, and provide better relief options for operators."
-It mentioned the popular extension of bus Route 9/Ashland to the Metra Union Pacific North line's Ravenswood station as an example of the kind of changes that might be in the pipeline.
+The CTA budget doesn’t get into specifics about upgrades to service.
+It says only that, "In 2025, CTA will continue seeking opportunities to extend existing bus routes to reach new riders, address gaps in CTA service, improve connectivity to Metra and Pace service and other CTA bus and rail service, and provide better relief options for operators."
+It mentions the popular extension of bus Route 9/Ashland to the Metra Union Pacific North line's Ravenswood station as an example of the kind of changes that might be in the pipeline.

 The CTA is also planning to work with the Chicago Department of Transportation to give buses signal priority at five major corridors – Pulaski Road (4000 W.), Western Avenue (2400 W.), Cottage Grove Avenue (800 E.), Fullerton Avenue (2400 N.), and 55th Street/Garfield Boulevard.
 "Outreach to communities and stakeholders along these corridors is anticipated in 2025," the budget states.